Application Process

 • Interest in Noorda-COM and the osteopathic profession

-After the interview, the Admissions Committee will review the complete applicant file and make admissions recommendations.
-Applicants will be notified via e-mail as soon as a final decision has been made.
+After the interview, the Admissions Committee reviews the applicant’s file along with associated metrics and then makes decisions regarding candidacy.
+Applicants are notified via email as soon as a final admission decision has been made.

 Matriculation Requirements

-Prior to matriculation, incoming students must submit official transcripts from all universities or colleges attended directly to the Office of Admissions.
-Acceptance is conditional until all official transcripts are received from schools attended.
-All transcripts must be received by Noorda-COM by May 15 of the matriculation year.
-If there are courses/degrees either in-progress or pending at the time of the transcript deadline, the transcript(s) for such courses/degrees must be on file prior to matriculation.
+Transcripts must be on file prior to matriculation.
 All required coursework must be completed with a C or higher and degrees completed by July 15 of the matriculation year.
-Transcripts should be submitted by email to transcripts@noordacom.org.
-In the event that an institution does not send transcripts electronically, transcripts may be mailed to:
+Transcripts must be submitted electronically to transcripts@noordacom.org.
+If an institution does not send transcripts electronically, transcripts may be mailed to:

 Noorda College of Osteopathic Medicine